NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/02-drivers-pheno-change-temp.md

     ## <environment: R_GlobalEnv>

-Now we the four files as seperate R objects.
+Now we the four files as separate R objects.
 But what is in our data file?

     # what is in the data?